eduardo-neves/frontend-developer-challenge/README.md

 - Basic file and directory structure created.

 ##### Second commit: 13/02/2020:
-- Wireframe for template built;
+- HTML Wireframe for template built;
 - Experimental generateCard function added;
 - Early CSS rules implemented.

 ##### Third commit: 15/02/2020:
-- Mostly finished page in HTML/CSS; lacks API implementation, however the generateCards function works perfectly.
+- Mostly finished page in HTML/CSS; lacks API implementation, however the generateCards function works perfectly;
 - Added a few comments to the code.
 Will continue to add them for the next commit.

+##### Fourth commit: 16/02/2020:
+- Finished HTML/CSS files;
+- API was not implemented due to lack of documentation.
+Using the fetch() method and other options returned null, blank or undefined values.
+Therefore, the data requested could not be acessed.